-- 9.3 Article 24 authorises the creation of new rights by compulsory purchase.
-The power is limited to the rights which are required for the project and is more particularly detailed in the Book of Reference (Document 5.3) and explained in the Statement of Reasons (Document 5.1). - 9.4 The Article has been amended in the second draft DCO so that the powers conferred by the Article are not engaged until the undertaker has elected which conveyor route to construct and notified the local planning authority of that election. - 9.5 Once the election has been made and notified, the powers of compulsory acquisition will crystallise into those rights and restrictions listed in either Part 1 (southern route) or Part 2 (northern route of Schedule 3). - 9.6 It is to be noted that the undertaker is seeking to impose restrictive covenants over the land required for the erection of the conveyor and the installation of the conveyor footings and supports to protect the structure and its foundations.
+- Article 24 authorises the creation of new rights by compulsory purchase.
+The power is limited to the rights which are required for the project and is more particularly detailed in the Book of Reference (Document 5.3A) and explained in the Statement of Reasons (Document 5.1). - 10.4 The Article washas been amended in the second draft DCO so that the powers conferred by the Article are not engaged until the undertaker has elected which conveyor route to construct and notified the local planning authority of that election. - Once the election has been made and notified, the powers of compulsory acquisition will crystallise into those rights and restrictions listed in either Part 1 (southern route) or Part 2 (northern route of Schedule 3). - 10.6 It is to be noted that the undertaker is seeking to impose restrictive covenants over the land required for the erection of the conveyor and the installation of the conveyor footings and supports to protect the structure and its foundations.
 The restrictive covenants are set out as Class 10.
 They comprise covenants for the benefit of the quay and remainder of the Order Land.
-It is considered that the nature of the authorised development is appropriate for such restrictive covenants and their imposition corresponds with the rights of access for maintenance purposes over the same areas (see clauses 4 and 5). - 9.7 Article 24(5) authorises the extinguishment of rights if their continuance would be inconsistent with the authorised development.
+It is considered that the nature of the authorised development is appropriate for such restrictive covenants and their imposition corresponds with the rights of access for maintenance purposes over the same areas (see classesuses 4 and 5). - 10.7 Article 24(5) authorises the extinguishment of rights if their continuance would be inconsistent with the authorised development.
 As explained in the Statement of Reasons (Document 5.1), the Applicant is not seeking to extinguish rights which are known.
 However, due to the complex and industrialised nature of rights granted over the site, there are a number of unknown rights which it is impossible to determine would be inconsistent or consistent with the authorised development.
 The Applicant therefore requires the security of being able to extinguish such rights, should they be sought to be exercised.
-This sub-paragraph (5) has been amended to clarify that the powers to extinguish rights are subject to the protective provisions contained in Schedules 9 and 10 following discussions with the representatives of Sabic/Huntsman/DEA. - 9.8 Article 24(8)provides that compensation shall be payable for any such extinguishment.
+This sub-paragraph (5) washas been amended to clarify that the powers to extinguish rights are subject to the protective provisions contained in Schedules 9 and 10 following discussions with the representatives of Sabic/Huntsman/DEA.